mantrajsframework/mantrad/docs/22-installing-and-uninstalling-components.md

 # Reinstalling a component

-You can perform the uninstalling and installing actions at once when needed, for example, when you need to install changes in a component model during development.
+You can perform the uninstalling and installing actions at once when needed, for example, when you need to install changes in a component model during development when no update needed:

-To do that, you can use resintall-command:
+To do that, you can use *reinstall-command*:

 ```bash
 $ mantrad reinstall-component mycomponent